FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Existing Work

 \subsection{Explaining Convolutions}

-Convolutions Neural Networks were long considered a black box \cite{Guidotti2018surveryblackbox} mainly due to the inability to logically explain CNN predictions.
-Currently, several methods exist to attempt to visually explain the inner workings of a CNN-based model, including CNN-based transformer models \cite{SOBAHI20221066, Chefer_2021_CVPR, JUNGIEWICZ2023120234}.
-These visualisation methods predominantly use model properties such as, filter weights\cite{NIPS2012_c399862d, WANG2021203696}, hidden neurons\cite{Rauber2017Visualization, Mahendran2016, Bau2017}, and inference values, which are discussed in the next section.
+Convolutional Neural Networks were long considered a black box \cite{Guidotti2018surveryblackbox} mainly because their predictions were difficult to explain logically.
+Currently, several methods attempt to visually explain the inner workings of CNN-based models, including CNN-based transformer models \cite{SOBAHI20221066, Chefer_2021_CVPR, JUNGIEWICZ2023120234}.
+These visualisation methods predominantly use model properties such as filter weights \cite{NIPS2012_c399862d, WANG2021203696}, hidden neurons \cite{Rauber2017Visualization, Mahendran2016, Bau2017}, and inference values, which are discussed in the next section.